Skip to Content

 Glen Maye IOM

-I’ve said it before, and I’ll say it again: the Isle of Man national glens are a blessing to this island.
-Each one is unique and magnificent in its own right, and I’d even go as far as to say magical.
+The Isle of Man national glens are a blessing to this island.
+Each one is unique and magical in its own way, and we never tire of exploring them.

-Home to charming woodland walks, tumbling waterfalls, pretty streams and other natural wonders, they are the epitome of enchantment.
-It’s impossible not to fall for their charm, regardless of your age.
-They also make for fun dog walks – Our Ronnie loves them!
+Home to charming woodland walks, tumbling waterfalls, pretty streams and other natural wonders, they are a wonderful place to escape and be amongst nature.
+The glens make for fun family and dog walks.

-For such a small island, it’s hard to believe that there’s 18 coastal and mountain glen walks on the Isle of Man.
-But to go through them, all is a whole other article.
-So, for now, I’ll leave you with a handful of my favourites.
+For such a small island, it’s hard to believe that there’s 18 glen walks on the Isle of Man.
+Here are a handful of my favourites.

 10. Dhoon Glen (Circular Walk)